 - during HDR overlay,

+- during pixel shift shooting,

 - during high-speed frame capture +,

 - in silent mode, and

 - when [Electronic shutter] is selected for Custom Setting d6 [Shutter type].

 High-Frequency Flicker Reduction

 MENU button ⇒ 🗅 photo shooting menu

 Selecting [On (shutter speed fine-tuning)] allows shutter speeds at specific values to be adjusted in smaller increments in modes S and M, letting speeds that keep flicker to a minimum be found by viewing the preview in the shooting display.